-The Ultimate Guide to Webinars: 37 Tips for Successful Webinars
+The Ultimate Guide to Webinars: 41 Tips for Successful Webinars

 To have a powerful webinar, you need to narrow it down to a specific topic that will be informative to your target audience.

 For example, a webinar about content marketing would be a broad and vague topic to discuss in a webinar.

 Instead, try to pick one area of content marketing, such as visual content.
-This will help you plan the webinar more efficiently, and stay focused on a topic.
+This will help you plan the webinar more efficiently and stay focused on a topic.

-Here are a couple of ways you can find a webinar topic your audience will actually be interested in:
+Here are five ways you can find a webinar topic your audience will be interested in:

-- FAQs: Mine your frequently asked questions page for topics your customers frequently search.
+- FAQs: Mind your frequently asked questions page for topics your customers frequently search.

-- Search Google Analytics for Top Traffic Pages: You can pick a topic by seeing what content is the being discussed and shared the most on your site.
+- Search Google Analytics for Top Traffic Pages: You can pick a topic by seeing what content is being discussed and shared the most on your site.

-- Ask Sales/Social Team: Ask your team members what topics they discuss with customers on a daily basis.
+- Ask Sales / Social Team: Ask your team members what topics they discuss with customers daily.
 These may be areas where more information may be needed.

 - Poll Your Audience: You can also ask your audience directly for topics they would find useful.

-- Competition: Look at your competitors to see if there are any topics or ideas you can adopt and make your own.
+- Competition: Look at your competitors to see if there are any topics or ideas you can adapt and make your own.

 You can either use speakers from within your company or industry experts or influencers.

-Regardless of which route you go, the key is making sure the speaker has the proper knowledge and experience to talk about the topic at hand.
+Regardless of your route, the key is making sure the speaker has the proper knowledge and experience to talk about the topic of your webinar.

-Your speakers should be credible and demonstrate some authority.
+Your speakers should be credible and demonstrate authority.

 If your webinar is sponsored, and the sponsor will choose or provide the speaker, make sure to maintain editorial control.

 Insist on an executive or subject matter expert who knows the topic well and is a polished presenter.

 Work together to define a topic that balances the sponsor’s messaging with the needs of your audience.

-Make sure to keep time zones in mind.
+Remember to keep time zones in mind.

 If you’re based on the West Coast, then starting a webinar at 6 p.m.
 PT is probably too late for attendees living on the East Coast.